-Reconciliation of the Governmental Fund Statement of Revenues, Expenditures, and Change in Fund Balance of to the Government-Wide Statement of Activities For the Period September 5, 2019 Through December 31, 2020
+Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balance to the Government-Wide Statement of Activities For the Year Ended December 31, 2021

-Net Change in Fund Balance, Governmental Fund (Statement E) \$ 389,052
+Net Change in Fund Balance, Governmental Fund (Statement E)

 Amounts reported for Governmental Activities in the Statement of Activities are different because:

 Governmental Funds report capital outlays as expenditures.
 However, in the Statement of Activities the cost of these assets are allocated over their estimated useful lives and reported as depreciation expense.
 This is the amount by which capital outlays exceeded depreciation in the current period.

 Expenditures for capital assets:

-Capital Outlay 1,648
+Capital Outlay

 Less:

-Current year depreciation (90,546)
+Current year depreciation

+Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds:

+Change in Unavailable Ad Valorem Taxes and User Fees

 Accrued interest expense on long-term debt is reported in the government-wide statements of activities and changes in net position, but does not require the use of current financial resources; therefore, accrued interest is not reported as expenditures in government funds.

-Change in Accrued Interest Payable (5,239)
+Change in Accrued Interest Payable

-Payment of lease principal is an expenditure in the governmental funds, but the repayment reduces long- term liabilities in the statement of net assets.
+Lease proceeds provide current financial resources to the governmental funds, but issuing debt increases long-term liabilities in the statement of net assets.
+Payment of lease principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net assets.
+This is the amount by which proceeds exceeded repayments:

-Lease Principal Payments 47,874
+Lease Principal Payments

+Change in Net Position of Governmental Activities (Statement B)